Video Genie

-Genie III (EG3200 - mid 1982) - a more business-oriented machine with CP/M-compatibility.
+There are five machines in this series: Video Genie System (first version and second version), Genie I, II and III.

-Although Video Genie was the name used in Western Europe, the machines were sold under different names in other countries.
-In Australia and New Zealand they were sold as the Dick Smith System 80 MK I (EG3003) and System 80 MK II (EG3008), and in North America they were sold as the PMC-80 and PMC-81.
-In South Africa, the Video Genie was sold as the TRZ-80, a name similar to its rival.
+Although the Video Genie name was used in Western Europe, the machines were sold under different names in other countries.
+The Video Genie System was sold as the Dick Smith System 80 MK I in Australia and New Zealand.
+Likewise, the Genie II was sold as the Dick Smith System 80 MK II.
+In North America, the Video Genie System was sold as the Personal Microcomputers, Inc PMC-80 and the Genie II as the PMC-81.
+In South Africa, the Video Genie System was sold as the TRZ-80, a name similar to its rival.

 In early 1983, the related Colour Genie machine was released by EACA.